geoschem/GCHP/docs/source/user-guide/rundir-config.rst

 4. You have a typo in either :file:`HEMCO_Config.rc` or :file:`ExtData.rc`.
 Errors in :file:`HEMCO_Config.rc` typically result in the model crashing right away.
    Errors in :file:`ExtData.rc` typically result in a problem later on during ExtData read.
    Always try a short run with all debug prints enabled when first implementing new emissions.
-   See the debugging section of this page for more information on enabled debug prints..
+   See the debugging section of the user manual for more information.
    Another useful strategy is to find config file entries for similar input files and compare them against the entry for your new file.
    Directly comparing the file metadata may also lead to insights into the problem.